mccann's skink of open tussock and rocky ground

 - Not Threatened

 A skink of the sun and the rock.
-McCann Skink is diurnal, active during the day, and it basks on schist rocks and sun-warmed logs, soaking up the heat that will fuel its hunting.
-An agile forager, moving quickly across tussock grasslands and through rocky outcrops, searching for insects and spiders.
+McCann Skink is diurnal, active during the day.
+It basks on schist rocks and sun-warmed logs, soaking up heat that fuels its hunting.
+An agile forager, moving quickly across tussock grasslands and through rocky outcrops.
+Searching for insects and spiders.
+Found under rocks, in log piles, in stone walls, and crevices of schist tors.
+Absent from West Coast and highest alpine zones.

 The high country is open.
 The skink basks on a schist rock, stripes dark against grey stone, watching.
 The cat is not here today.
 The skink warms itself.
 It does not know it is common.
 It does not know it is vulnerable.
+It just wants to get warm.
+The sun is free.
+The skink takes it.